HazyLunar/EchoesOfTheDead/README.md

 2. Extract the downloaded archive to your Project Zomboid mods directory.
 3. Activate `Echoes of the Dead` from the in-game mods menu.

-## Configuration

-To customize your horror, adjust these settings in the sandbox options:

-- `Scream Trigger Chance`: Designate the probability of a scream arising after eliminating a zombie.
-- `Scream Radius`: Dictate how far the scream can be heard.

 ## Contribute

 Your feedback propels this mod forward!
 Encountered an issue or have an innovative idea?
 Please submit a ticket.
 If you're inclined to actively contribute, fork our repository and introduce your pull request.